 How to Frost & Decorate a 6 Inch Cake

 You need about 2.5-3 cups of frosting to frost a 3 layer 6 inch cake.
-The frostings paired with the cupcake recipes listed above are plenty for your 6 inch cake, such as vanilla buttercream or chocolate buttercream.
+The frostings paired with the cupcake recipes listed above are plenty for your 6 inch cake, such as vanilla buttercream, chocolate buttercream, strawberry buttercream frosting, or white chocolate buttercream frosting.
+You can also add fillings such as raspberry cake filling between the layers.
 Assembling and decorating a 6 inch cake is just like putting together a larger cake, but the smaller size is definitely easier to work with.

 Tools I find helpful:

 - Cake Turntable: This size is great for larger 9 inch cakes as well.
 A cake turntable makes it easy to frost the sides of a cake with a bench scraper.

 - Bench Scraper: I like to run a bench scraper around the sides of the cake to smooth out the frosting.
 This works for any size cake.
 If you’ve never used one before to decorate a cake, you can watch me use it in my vanilla cake video.
 They’re very handy!

 - Small Offset Icing Spatula: Use this for spreading the frosting between the layers and on top of the cake.
 The small size is great for frosting cupcakes too.

 Since this is a small cake, it’s easy to pick up with a couple flat spatulas and carefully transfer to a cake stand or serving plate.
 You can also use cake boards, which are cardboard cut-outs that provide a sturdy foundation for your cake if you need to move it to another surface.